-Standard AO-810 applies to long-term camps, stand-alone COPE/climbing programs, and day camps.
-It does not apply to short term camps.
-NCAP allows councils to "group" all of their day camps into a single continuous camp improvement group or treat them separately.
-NCAP will also allow councils to combine all camps at a single camp property into a single plan, so long as each camp (or group of camps, in the case of day camps), is addressed.
+Standard AO-810 applies to long-term camps, and stand-alone COPE/climbing programs.
+It does not apply to day camps or short-term camps.
+NCAP will allow councils to combine all camps at a single camp property into a single plan, so long as each camp is addressed and meets the requirements of AO-810.
 NCAP encourages councils to use the approach that works best for their needs.